dbieber/davidbieber.com/hugo/content/projects/python-fire/index.md

 Check it out at https://github.com/google/python-fire.

 I originally wrote Python Fire after joining Google Brain in 2016.
-In March 2017 we open sourced the project, and I proud and delighted by the growth and reception it has seen since.
+In March 2017 we open sourced the project, and I am proud and delighted by the growth and reception it has seen since.

 To give it a try, simply `pip install fire`, and then call `fire.Fire()` as the main of any Python program.